AOT-Technologies/forms-flow-installation-doc/Pages/Server/containerized_deployment.md

 Follow the instructions below to set up Keycloak, forms-flow-web, forms-flow-bpm, and forms-flow-api.

 1. **Configuring the .env file**
-   - Make sure your current working directory is `forms-flow-ai-deployment\docker-compose`.
+   - Make sure your current working directory is `forms-flow-ai-deployment-main\docker-compose`.
    - Rename the file *sample.env* to *.env*.
    - Modify the environment variables inside the .env file if needed.
 Environment variables are given below.